 - (a) Elevation Certificates - (i) In lieu of a preliminary Elevation Certificate, a temporary benchmark at the Regulatory Flood Protection Elevation shall be placed on site by a registered land surveyor prior to issuance of a Floodplain Development Permit/Building Permit. - (ii) A final Finished Construction Elevation Certificate (FEMA Form FF-206-FY-22-152) is required after construction is completed and prior to Certificate of Compliance/Occupancy issuance.
 It shall be the duty of the permit holder to submit to the Floodplain Administrator a certification of final as-built construction of the elevation of the reference level and all attendant utilities.
 The Floodplain Administrator shall review the certificate data submitted.
 Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to Certificate of Compliance/Occupancy issuance.
 In some instances, another certification may be required to certify corrected as-built construction.
 Failure to submit the certification or failure to make required corrections shall be cause to withhold the issuance of a Certificate of Compliance/Occupancy.
 The Finished Construction Elevation Certificate certifier shall provide at least 2 photographs showing the front and rear of the building taken within 90 days from the date of certification.
 The photographs must be taken with views confirming the building description and diagram number provided in Section A. To the extent possible, these photographs should show the entire building including foundation.
 If the building has split-level or multi-level areas, provide at least 2 additional photographs showing side views of the building.
-In addition, when applicable, provide a photographs must be in color and measure at least 3" × 3".
+In addition, when applicable, provide a photograph of the foundation showing a representative example of the flood openings or vents.
+All photographs must be in color and measure at least 3" × 3".
 Digital photographs are acceptable.
-(MANDATORY FOR CRS PARTICIPATION AND SHOULD BE INCLUDED IN ITS ENTIRETY.)